benomahony/ziglings.nvim/README.md

 # ziglings.nvim

 A Neovim plugin for working with [Ziglings](https://ziglings.org/) exercises.
-Provides auto-building, exercise navigation, and progress tracking.
+Automatically detects your Ziglings installation and provides auto-building, exercise navigation, and progress tracking.

 ## Features

+- 🔍 **Auto-discovery**: Automatically finds your Ziglings installation
 - 🚀 **Auto-build on save**: Automatically runs `zig build` when you save `.zig` files
 - 📍 **Exercise navigation**: Jump between exercises with simple commands
 - 📊 **Progress tracking**: See which exercises you've completed
 - 🔔 **Smart notifications**: Get build results with full error context
 - ⚡ **Snacks.nvim integration**: Enhanced notifications if you use snacks.nvim
+- 🎯 **Zero configuration**: Works out of the box

 ## Installation